-ТОРІС CODE ACCOUNTING METRIC PAGE REFERENCE Transparent Information & Fair Advice for Customers FN-IN-270a.1 Total amount of monetary losses as a result of legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers Page 3 FN-IN-270a.2 Complaints-to-claims ratio Page 3 FN-IN-270a.3 Customer retention rate Page 4 FN-IN-270a.4 Description of approach to informing customers about products Page 5 Incorporation of Environmental, Social, FN-IN-410a.1 Total invested assets, by industry and asset class Page 7 and Governance Factors in Investment Management FN-IN-410a.2 Description of approach to incorporation of environmental, social, and governance (ESG) factors in investment management processes and strategies Page 7 Policies Designed to Incentivize FN-IN-410b.1 Net premiums written related to energy efficiency and low carbon technology Page 8 Responsible Behavior FN-IN-410b.2 Discussion of products and/or product features that incentivize health, safety, and/or environmentally responsible actions and/or behaviors Page 8 Environmental Risk Exposure FN-IN-450a.1 Probable Maximum Loss (PML) of insured products from weather-related natural catastrophes Page 11 FN-IN-450a.2 Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) non-modeled natural catastrophes, by type of event and geographic segment (net and gross of reinsurance) Page 12 FN-IN-450a.3 Description of approach to incorporation of environmental risks into (1) the underwriting process for individual contracts and (2) the management of firm-level risks and capital adequacy TCFD Report Systemic Risk Management FN-IN-550a.1 Exposure to derivative instruments by category: (1) total potential exposure to non-centrally cleared derivatives, (2) total fair value of acceptable collateral posted with the Central Clearinghouse, and (3) total potential exposure to centrally cleared derivatives Page 15 FN-IN-550a.2 Total fair value of securities lending collateral assets Page 16 FN-IN-550a.3 Description of approach to managing capital- and liquidity-related risks associated with systemic non-insurance activities Page 16
+ТОРІС PIC CODE ACCOUNTING METRIC PAGE REFERENCE Transparent Information & Fair Advice for Customers FN-IN-270a.1 Total amount of monetary losses as a result of legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers Page 3 FN-IN-270a.2 Complaints-to-claims ratio Page 3 FN-IN-270a.3 Customer retention rate Page 4 FN-IN-270a.4 Description of approach to informing customers about products Page 5 Incorporation of Environmental, Social FN-IN-410a.1 Total invested assets, by industry and asset class Page 7 and Governance Factors in Investment Management FN-IN-410a.2 Description of approach to incorporation of environmental, Page 8 Policies Designed to Incentivize FN-IN-410b.1 Net premiums written related to energy efficiency and low carbon technology Page 8 Responsible Behavior FN-IN-410b.2 Discussion of products and/or product features that incentivize health, safety, and/or environmentally responsible actions and/or behaviors Page 8 Environmental FN-IN-450 Risk Exposure Probable Maximum Loss (PML) of insured products from weather-related natural catastrophes Page 11 FN-IN-450a.2 Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) non-modeled natural catastrophes, by type of event and geographic segment (net and gross of reinsurance) Page 13 FN-IN-450a.3 Description of approach to incorporation of environmental risks into (1) the underwriting process for individual contracts and (2) the management of firm-level risks and capital adequacy TCFD Report Systemic Risk Management FN-IN-550a.1 Exposure to derivative instruments by category: (1) total potential exposure to non-centrally cleared derivatives, (2) total fair value of acceptable collateral posted with the Central Clearinghouse and (3) total potential exposure to centrally cleared derivatives Page 16 FN-IN-550a.2 Total fair value of securities lending collateral assets Page 17 FN-IN-550a.3 Description of approach to managing capital- and liquidity-related risks associated with systemic non-insurance activities Page 17

-The inclusion of information contained in this report should not be construed as a characterization regarding the materiality or financial impact of that information.
+1The inclusion of information in this report should not be construed as a characterization regarding the materiality or financial impact of that information.
 For a discussion of information that is material to Travelers, please see our Annual Report on Form 10-K.